Not sure

 So, the big question is, what do financial institutions have to do to stay compliant?
 Let us look at some of the goals of a solid program:

-Having a solid system in place will determine and assist in spotting red flags of money laundering.
-If staff are not looking at these reports or issues are not being fixed, this could put a financial institution in a bad situation
+Having a solid system in place will assist staff to spot the red flags of money laundering.
+If staff are not looking for these red flags, or if issues are not being fixed, this could put a financial institution in a bad situation.

-If staff members are not focusing on any red flags that are becoming routinely noticeable, this could really hamper or increase the risks in your organization.
+If staff members are not focusing on any red flags that are becoming routinely noticeable, this could really hamper or increase the risks in your organisation.

 There needs to be follow-up with staff members to ensure they are performing their roles, and to see if refresher training, based on real-life circumstances of non-compliance, is necessary.